socheatsok78/gickup-action/README.md

 ## About
-A GitHub Action for backing up any git repositories using gickup
+A GitHub Action for backing up any git repositories using [gickup](https://github.com/cooperspencer/gickup).

 ## Usage
 Create a `.gickup/gickup.yml` file in your repository with your preferred configuration: